DanielSmale/Top-down-shooter/README.md

 Controls:
 -W, A, S and D to move
--Aim with the mouse and mouse left click to fire -Double tap W to boost
+-Aim with the mouse and mouse left click to fire -Double tap W to do boost attack
 -Swap between picked up weapons with the number keys across the top